Aayush-Jadhav197/ai-tutor-backend/README.md

   backoff) is recognized as a duplicate and not double-processed
 - an empty transcript doesn't crash the handler
 - a missing phone number skips the SMS step but still generates notes
-- a real Gemini failure (key configured, call still fails) marks notes as **pending** instead of silently sending fabricated content
+- a real LLM failure (key configured, call still fails) marks notes as **pending** instead of silently sending fabricated content
 - the printable notes page renders and round-trips through `/notes`